Kaudulla National Park is one of Sri Lanka’s youngest national parks, having only been designated a protected area in 2002.

 Where to Stay to Visit Kaudulla

-Unfortunately there is no accommodation located within the national park itself, not even rustic camping options, however, the park’s location between several central tourist destinations makes it easy to base yourself nearby to enjoy a day trip here.
+Unfortunately, there are no accommodation located within the national park itself, not even rustic camping options, however, the park’s location between several central tourist destinations makes it easy to base yourself nearby to enjoy a day trip here.

 Most visitors will opt to stay in Dambulla, as this town offers you the chance to visit many other nearby attractions at the same time, such as Sigiriya Rock, Polonnaruwa and other national parks.